 Holcomb is the 84th recipient of the J. Shipman

-Institute for Supply Management (ISM).
+awarded by the Institute for Supply Management (ISM).
 ISM Manufacturing

 Index is one of the key national indicators used by the US Federal

 Holcomb has held executive procurement and supply management positions at Dean Foods Company, Royal Group Technologies, Waste Management, American Precision Industries, and Praxair.
 His mission has been to build high-performance teams and broaden the role of procurement to substantially reduce costs and create a competitive advantage.

 In his last role as chief procurement officer,

 Holcomb was a senior vice president at Dean Foods, where he transformed

 base, resulting in a measurable competitive cost advantage.
 Dean Foods,

 headquartered in Dallas, is one of the nation s leading food and

 beverage companies, producing a full line of dairy and soy products,